HandyBananaMan/GMESagaSaved/Superstonk/2021-07-03/DD/posts_markdown/The_Sun_Never_Sets_on_Citadel_--_Part_2.md

 &nbsp;

 That Ken Griffin quote stood out to me, I have a background in operations with experience in manufacturing & logistics.
 “Manufacture” implies **certainty** of output, given the correct inputs.
 Looking at Citadel’s actions in the context of manufacturing - supply and demand – we can reverse engineer the strategy.
 Understand how we got here.
-Let's go.  (***This is important groundwork, but if you need to skip you can jump to "2.4: Corner 3: Buyer"***)
+Let's go.  (*This is important groundwork, but if you need to skip you can jump to "2.6: Corner 3: Buyer"*)

 ##Overview

 You can think of the financial industry as one that manufactures “transactions”, in the same way that the automotive industry manufactures “vehicles” of all varieties.

-##To manufacture a transaction requires a **buyer**, a **seller**, a **product**, and is produced in **a venue** (a.k.a. a *“Transaction factory”*).
+To manufacture a transaction requires a **buyer**, a **seller**, a **product**, and is produced in **a venue** (a.k.a. a “Transaction factory”).

 * The national “supply” comes from the collection of the different “factories”: exchanges, ATS’s (Dark Pools), SDP’s (single-company terminals), etc.  Each of the venues produces a slice of the overall Transactions pie chart.
 * Supply of “raw materials” (lol) - buyers and sellers with products - flow into the various factories.
 Exchanges have been the primary “Transaction factories” for centuries.
 NYSE and Nasdaq still produce a large portion of US transactions every year.